Archive for the ‘General’ Category

 At the same time we’ve also modified the history page so that you can see the list of contacts for the person who’s history you’re looking at.
 This should make it really easy for you to build up your list of contacts by seeing who your friends are in contact with and adding them yourself.

 If you’re updating your profile please remember that everything you put in there will be visible to anyone, even people who have not signed up to mapme.at or made contact with you, only enter information you’re happy for everyone to see.
+So head over to your account page now and get uploading or importing.
+Let’s banish the orange question marks as soon as possible!

-The Future of Online Location Tracking?
+• The Future of Online Location Tracking?

 You’ve probably noticed by now that mapme.at has had a bit of a makeover recently.
 This was all done as part of a changeover to using mapping services from CloudMade, a London and San Francisco based company aiming to bring the power of crowd sourced data from OpenStreetMap to more people.
 CloudMade were so impressed with our integration of their services that they asked us to speak at their recent developer launch events.
 We decided to take that opportunity to make a few announcements that we hope you’ll be excited to read about below.